Local Grammar-Based Coding Revisited: Introduction

 \section{Introduction}

-The grammar-based codes, a certain natural and successful approach to universal coding, are a two-step method \cite{KiefferYang00}.
-First, the input string is represented as a dictionary grammar, i.e., a context-free grammar that generates the input string as its sole production.
-Second, the dictionary grammar is encoded as the output binary string using a sort of arithmetic coding.
-The mapping from the input string to the dictionary grammar is called the grammar transform, whereas the mapping from the dictionary grammar to the output binary string is called the grammar encoder.
+Grammar-based codes, a certain natural and successful approach to universal coding, are a two-step method \cite{KiefferYang00,KiefferYang22}.
+First, the input string is represented as a straight-line grammar, i.e., a context-free grammar that generates the input string as its sole production.
+Second, the straight-line grammar is encoded as the output binary string using a sort of arithmetic coding.
+The mapping from the input string to the straight-line grammar is called the grammar transform, whereas the mapping from the straight-line grammar to the output binary string is called the grammar encoder.

-Whereas the essential idea of grammar-based coding comes from computational linguistics and artificial intelligence \cite{DeMarcken96, NevillManning96, NevillManningWitten97, NevillManningWitten97b}, the basic theory of grammar-based coding bears to the work by Kieffer and Yang \cite{KiefferYang00}.
-In particular, Kieffer and Yang demonstrated that a large class of codes with irreducible grammar transforms and a particular grammar encoder is strongly universal.
-Another seminal work by Charikar et al.\ \cite{CharikarOthers05} showed the NP-hardness of computing the fully minimal grammar transform, whose length was defined as the sum of the lengths of the grammar rules.
+The essential idea of grammar-based coding comes from experiments in computational linguistics that can be traced at least back to 1980's--1990's \cite{Wolff80, DeMarcken96, NevillManning96, NevillManningWitten97, NevillManningWitten97b}.
+Following later development, grammar transforms are applied for text tokenization in modern large language models as the byte-pair encoding (BPE) \cite{SenrichHaddowBirch16, BrownOthers20}.
+By contrast, in the context of information theory, basic understanding of grammar-based coding bears to the work by Kieffer and Yang \cite{KiefferYang00}.
+In particular, Kieffer and Yang demonstrated that a large class of codes with irreducible grammar transforms and a fixed particular grammar encoder is universal.
+Another seminal work by Charikar et al.\ \cite{CharikarOthers05} showed the NP-hardness of computing the minimal grammar transform, whose length was defined as the sum of grammar rule lengths.

-Our contribution to this field \cite{Debowski11b} was to consider a local grammar encoder, which encodes dictionary grammars symbol by symbol---in a way that seems naive and suboptimal.
-We also considered minimal grammar-based codes with respect to the local grammar encoder, i.e., grammar transforms whose length after the encoding is minimal, given some additional constraints on the class of grammars.
-Obviously, the local grammar encoder is far from being optimal, whereas fully minimal grammars are likely intractable.
-Why should we consider them?
+Our modest contribution to this field \cite{Debowski07c, Debowski11b} was to consider a local grammar encoder, which encodes grammars symbol by symbol---in a way that seems naive and suboptimal.
+We also considered minimal grammar-based codes with respect to the local grammar encoder, i.e., grammar transforms whose length after binary encoding is minimal, given some additional constraints on the classes of grammars.
+Obviously, the local grammar encoder is far from being optimal, whereas minimal grammars are likely intractable.
+Why should we consider them then?